Community right to buy (Part 2)

-Community right to buy allows communities in Scotland to apply to register an interest in land and the opportunity to buy that land when it comes up for sale.
+A Community Right to Buy is a pre-emptive right that allows communities across Scotland to apply to register a community interest in land or buildings, and to be given the right of first refusal should the landowner decide to put the land up for sale.

 - Company Limited by Guarantee (CLBG): model template and guidance